 Clay Matthews Jr./Clay Matthews III/Casey Matthews

 How his sons followed: Clay Matthews III, a six-time Pro Bowler, helped the Green Bay Packers to a Super Bowl title after the 2010 season.
-The linebacker was named the NFL Defensive Player of the Year in 2010 and has totaled 80 sacks, 14 forced fumbles and 6 interceptions during his nine-year career.
-Linebacker Casey Matthews played from 2011 to 2014 for the Philadelphia Eagles and recorded 2.5 sacks.
+The linebacker was named the NFL Defensive Player of the Year in 2010 and has totaled 80 sacks, 14 forced fumbles and six interceptions in his nine-year career.
+Linebacker Casey Matthews played from 2011 to '14 for the Philadelphia Eagles and recorded 2.5 sacks.

 Bobby Hull/Brett Hull

-Father's accomplishments: Bobby Hull received the Hart Memorial Trophy twice as the NHL's most valuable player and also earned the Art Ross Trophy three times as the NHL's leading points scorer.
+Father's accomplishments: Bobby Hull received the Hart Memorial Trophy twice as the NHL's most valuable player and earned the Art Ross Trophy three times as the NHL's leading points scorer.
 The left wing won the Stanley Cup in 1961 with the Chicago Blackhawks and was elected to the Hockey Hall of Fame in 1983.
-Hull led the NHL in goals seven times and was the second-leading goal scorer in NHL history, with 610, when he retired (now 17th).
-Hull won back-to-back All-Star Game MVP awards in 1970 and 1971.
+Hull led the NHL in goals seven times and was the second-leading goal scorer in NHL history, with 610, when he retired (he is now 17th).
+Hull won back-to-back All-Star Game MVP awards in 1970 and '71.

-How his son followed: Brett Hull scored 741 goals during his career, the fourth-highest total in NHL history.
+How his son followed: Brett Hull scored 741 goals in his career, the fourth-highest total in NHL history.
 The right wing won Stanley Cups in 1999 with the Dallas Stars (including scoring the championship-winning goal) and in 2002 with the Detroit Red Wings.
-Hull scored at least 50 goals in five consecutive seasons, and his 86 goals in 1990-91 are the third most in NHL history for a single season.
+Hull scored at least 50 goals in five consecutive seasons, and his 86 goals in 1990-91 are the third most in a season in NHL history.
 He was named the NHL's MVP that season and received the Hart Memorial Trophy.
 Hull was inducted into the Hockey Hall of Fame in 2009, joining his father to become the first father-son duo in the Hall.

 Dale Earnhardt/Dale Earnhardt Jr.

 How his son followed: Dale Earnhardt Jr. won 26 Cup series races, including the Daytona 500 twice (2004, 2014).
-He also had 260 top-10 finishes in Cup races during his career.
+He had 260 top-10 finishes in Cup races in his career.
 Junior was a fan favorite, winning the Most Popular Driver award 15 times.
-He was the Busch Series champion in 1998 and 1999 before being named NASCAR Rookie of the Year in 2000.
+He was the Busch Series champion in 1998 and '99 before being named NASCAR Rookie of the Year in 2000.
 He is retired and a broadcaster now.

-Vladimir Guerrero/Vladimir Guerrero Jr.: Third baseman Vladimir Guerrero Jr. is a top prospect in the Blue Jays' organization and is showing flashes of the same power that made his father a nine-time All-Star.
+Vladimir Guerrero/Vladimir Guerrero Jr.: Blue Jays third baseman Vladimir Guerrero Jr. is showing flashes of the same power that made his father a nine-time All-Star.

-Bobby Witt/Bobby Witt Jr.: Shortstop Bobby Witt Jr., the son of former pitcher and World Series champion Bobby Witt, is the early favorite to be the No. 1 pick in the 2019 MLB draft.
+Bobby Witt/Bobby Witt Jr.: Shortstop Bobby Witt Jr., the son of former pitcher and World Series champion Bobby Witt, was drafted second overall to the Royals in the 2019 MLB draft.

-Craig Biggio/Cavan Biggio: Cavan Biggio is a highly ranked prospect in the Blue Jays' organization, following his Hall of Fame father's lead and playing at second base.
+Craig Biggio/Cavan Biggio: Cavan Biggio was called up to the Blue Jays in May 2019, following his Hall of Fame father's lead and playing second base.

-John Bosa/Joey Bosa/Nick Bosa: Nick Bosa is a junior defensive end for Ohio State and was named the Big Ten Defensive Lineman of the Year in 2017.
-His older brother, Joey, is starting his third season in the NFL with the Los Angeles Chargers and was named to his first Pro Bowl last season.
+John Bosa/Joey Bosa/Nick Bosa: Nick Bosa is a rookie defensive end for the San Francisco 49ers and was named the Big Ten Defensive Lineman of the Year in 2017 with Ohio State.
+His older brother, Joey, is starting his fourth season in the NFL with the Los Angeles Chargers and was named to his first Pro Bowl last season.
 Their father was also a defensive end in the NFL.

 Shaquille O'Neal/Shareef O'Neal: Shareef O'Neal, a four-star recruit at UCLA, missed the entire 2018-19 season after doctors discovered a heart ailment that required surgery.
 The power forward expects to return after a medical redshirt season.
 His Hall of Fame and four-time NBA champion father played center.

-Greg Anthony/Cole Anthony: Cole Anthony is No. 3 in the ESPN 100 basketball recruits for 2019.
-The point guard is undeclared; his father, also a point guard, played in the NBA for several teams from 1991 to 2002.
+Greg Anthony/Cole Anthony: Point guard Cole Anthony was No. 3 in the ESPN 100 basketball recruits for 2019 and will be a freshman at UNC this season.
+His father, also a point guard, played in the NBA for several teams from 1991 to 2002.